RetiredWizard/RGBMatrixDisp/README.md

 A driver for HUB75 RGB matrix display panels.

 The RGBMatrix.refresh() method must be called as frequently as possible to maintain the displayed image.
-To help faciliate the continual refresh of the matrix this library provides an RGBMatrix.sleep() method which will refresh the display while sleeping and an RGBMatrix.input() method which will refresh the display while waiting for user input.
+To help facilitate the continual refresh of the matrix this library provides an RGBMatrix.sleep() method which will refresh the display while sleeping and an RGBMatrix.input() method which will refresh the display while waiting for user input.